-- 1. 2019: a slight increase in total shareholders' return of Vecima at a time when stock market indices were flat or declining. - 2.
-2020: a significant increase in total shareholders' return of Vecima at a time when stock market indices were declining.

-- 3. 2021: a significant increase in total shareholders' return of Vecima at a time when stock market indices were improving. - 2022: consistent performance in total shareholders' return of Vecima at a time when stock market indices were declining. - 5.
-2023: a moderate increase in total shareholders' return of Vecima at a time when stock market indices were improving.
+- 2020: a significant increase in total shareholders' return of Vecima at a time when stock market indices were declining. - 2.
+2021: a significant increase in total shareholders' return of Vecima at a time when stock market indices were improving. - 3.
+2022: consistent performance in total shareholders' return of Vecima at a time when stock market indices were declining. - 4.
+2023: a moderate increase in total shareholders' return of Vecima at a time when stock market indices were improving. - 5.
+2024: a significant increase in total shareholders' return of Vecima at a time when stock market indices were improving.